My Lai massacre: Massacres

+Photo taken by U.S. Army photographer Ronald L. Haeberle of U.S. soldiers interrogating Vietnamese civilians.
+Haeberle testified he did not know the fates of the civilians pictured.

+He remembered that he was shooting old men and women, ranging in ages from grandmothers to teenagers, many with babies or small children in their arms, since he was convinced at that time that they were all booby-trapped with grenades and poised to attack.
+On another occasion during the security sweep of My Lai, Meadlo again fired into civilians side by side with Calley.

 PFC Dennis Konti, a witness for the prosecution, told of one especially gruesome episode during the shooting, "A lot of women had thrown themselves on top of the children to protect them, and the children were alive at first.
 Then, the children who were old enough to walk got up and Calley began to shoot the children".
 Other 1st Platoon members testified that many of the deaths of individual Vietnamese men, women and children occurred inside Mỹ Lai during the security sweep.
 To ensure the hamlets could no longer offer support to the enemy, the livestock was shot as well.
+Charlie Company thus slaughtered chickens, pigs, cows and water buffalo wherever they saw them.

 When PFC Michael Bernhardt entered the subhamlet of Xom Lang, the massacre was underway:

 I walked up and saw these guys doing strange things ...
 Setting fire to the hootches and huts and waiting for people to come out and then shooting them ... going into the hootches and shooting them up ... gathering people in groups and shooting them ...
 As I walked in you could see piles of people all through the village ... all over.
 They were gathered up into large groups.
 I saw them shoot an M79 grenade launcher into a group of people who were still alive.
 But it was mostly done with a machine gun.
 They were shooting women and children just like anybody else.
 We met no resistance and I only saw three captured weapons.
 We had no casualties.
 It was just like any other Vietnamese village – old papa-sans, women and kids.
 As a matter of fact, I don't remember seeing one military-age male in the entire place, dead or alive.